• Skip to primary navigation

 4. Using an electric mixer fitted with the whisk attachment or a handheld mixer, whisk eggs and sugar on high speed until thick and pale, about 4 minutes.
 Reduce speed to low and slowly add in chocolate mixture.
 Stop the mixer.
 Add flour mixture and fold, using a rubber spatula, just until combined.
 Do not overmix.

 5. Divide batter evenly using a silicon muffin pan or muffin tin with muffin liners, filling them about ¾ full.
-Bake for 13-16 minutes or until a toothpick inserted into the center of the muffins comes out with moist crumbs and not dry.
+Sprinkle extra chopped chocolate on top prior to baking, if desired.
+Bake for 13-15 minutes or until a toothpick inserted into the center of the muffins comes out with moist crumbs and not dry.
 Be careful not to overbake as this will make the brownies dry.
 Transfer to a wire rack and let cool for 10 minutes before removing from pan.
 Allow muffins to cool completely on a wire rack.

 July 21, 2016 at 12:11 pm